walterrowe/add_border/README.md

 ### Create an app from this script

-1. Open add_border.scpt in ScriptEditor
+1. Open add_border.applescript in ScriptEditor
 2. File > Export and save in a place where you can reference it
 	* File Format: Application